dakom/hello-terra/README.md

 Having this abstraction is also theoretically nice since it can allow adding new wallet providers or dealing with different chains across a generic API

 This does have one downside - the typescript and Rust types for the high-level communication wrappers need to be kept in sync.
-However, This is only needed for these wrappers, not each request/response type.
-For example - adding new contract message payloads doesn't require any further work (it's all kept in Rust and the wallet is oblivious to the on-the-wire json format).
+However, This is only needed for these wrappers, not each message use-case.
+For example, adding new contract message request/response payloads doesn't require any further work (it's all kept in Rust and the wallet is oblivious to the on-the-wire json format).
 Adding more Terra.JS functionality like Bank Queries and whatnot would only need to be done once.

 # Local Development